Knowledge Hub

 How long does the process take?

-However, if the regulator needs more information from you, it can pause the assessment period until it has received all the information it needs.
+However, if the regulator requires additional information from you, it can pause the assessment period until it has received all the necessary information.

 In the past, the FCA has struggled to meet the 60-day deadline.
 Although this problem now seems to have been mostly resolved, it’s worth checking the Financial Conduct Authority updates page if your application is taking longer than expected.